home-assistant/developers.home-assistant/website/blog/2019-07-19-building-all-the-things.md

 ## Building Home Assistant releases

 Home Assistant does a stable release every three weeks.
 Prior to this stable release, we usually have around 6 beta releases.
-After a stable release we usually have 2 or 3 patch releases.
+After a stable release, we usually have 2 or 3 patch releases.

 Each release will need to be built as a standalone Python package, and a Docker container for each of the five supported CPU architectures.